 1. Place your tinder bundle in the middle of your campfire site.

 2. Above your tinder bundle, form a teepee with some kindling.
-Leave an opening in your teepee on side the wind is blowing against.
+Leave an opening in your teepee on the side the wind is blowing against.
 This will ensure that your fire gets the air it needs and will blow the flames onto the kindling.

 3. Continue adding kindling to the teepee, working your way up to pencil sized twigs.